 The spark plug should be replaced each year to ensure the engine starts easier and runs better.
+Spark plug gap should be .025 in.
 Ignition timing is fixed and nonadjustable.

-- 1. Loosen 3 screws on cylinder cover.
+- Loosen the 3 screws on the cylinder cover.

-- 2. Remove the cylinder cover.
+- Remove the cylinder cover.

-- 3. Pull off the spark plug boot.
+- Pull off the spark plug boot,

-- 4. Remove spark plug from cylinder and discard.
+- Remove spark plug from cylinder and discard.

 - Replace with Champion CJ-7Y spark plug and tighten securely with a 3/4 inch socket wrench.
-Spark plug gap should be 0.025 inch.
+Spark plug gap should be 0.025 inches.

-- 6. Reinstall the spark plug boot.
+- Reinstall the spark plug boot.

-- 7. Reinstall the cylinder cover and 3 screws.
+- Reinstall the cylinder cover and 3 screws.
 Tighten securely.

-- 16